First principles first: what is tea?

 S.D.
-Bell’s use only Orthodox loose-leaf teas.
+Bell’s use only Orthodox leaf for our loose-leaf teas.
 These larger-leaf teas are generally more rare and more expensive to produce than the mass produced CTC teas, which are milled into small particles to give a strong liquor and dark colour, but which lose their character and flavour as a result.
 CTCs are used predominantly in teabags, including those from SD Bell’s.

 The process objectives during orthodox rolling are therefore